Neniuk/ecmd/README.md

 $ ecmd
 ###### EDITOR OPENS HERE ######
-Press Enter to run (<CTRL + C> to cancel): echo wow amazing        # Here you can see the edited command once you save and quit the editor wow amazing             # Command is run
+Press Enter to run (<CTRL + C> to cancel): echo wow amazing        # Here you can see the edited command once you save & quit the editor wow amazing             # Command is run
 ```